Bitcoin 101: Bitcoin transactions

 All of these entities that working separately make the bitcoin network decentralized.

 In the “normal” (fiat) financial system, when I send a payment, I am sending the transaction details to a bank or credit card processor and asking them to approve it.

 In bitcoin, instead of sending the transaction to one entity, I broadcast a transaction to the global bitcoin network.
 It then goes to a pool of “unconfirmed transactions” that are waiting to be processed.
 This pool is visible to all miners and validators (aka “nodes”) on the network.
 My transaction is in limbo at this point, and you have not received the payment.

 Mining the transaction

 At the most basic level, “miners” are individuals and groups racing each other to create blocks on the blockchain.
 Their computers run a single calculation (essentially a random number calculator) repeatedly, changing one variable each time to get different outcomes.
-Eventually it results in a number that is sufficient to fulfill the Bitcoin protocol’s requirements.
+Eventually it results in a number that is sufficient to fulfill the bitcoin protocol’s requirements.
 The first miner to calculate a correct number “mines” that block.
 That miner then proposes their block, which includes now-confirmed transactions, to the nodes on the network.
-(In case you’re wondering why the heck anyone would want to be a miner, that will become very clear a bit further down.)

 Verifying the transaction